iscc/iscc-specs/docs/specification.md

     **ISCC**: CCPktvj3dVoVa-CTPCWTpGPMaLZ-CDL6QsUZdZzog

 A **Fully Qualified ISCC Code** is an ordered sequence of Meta-ID, Content-ID, Data-ID, and Instance-ID codes.
-It SHOULD be prefixed with ISCC and MAY be seperated by hypens.
+It SHOULD be prefixed with ISCC and MAY be separated by hyphens.

 !!! example "Fully Qualified ISCC-Code (52 characters)"